 The Benefits of Tongue Scraping

 We all know the importance of cleaning our teeth daily.
 But what about our tongues?
-Most of us will be familiar with that filmy feeling that can coat our tongues when we first wake up in the morning.
-This comes from toxins and bacteria that build up in our mouths while we sleep.
+Most of us are familiar with the unpleasant filmy feeling that can coat our tongues when we first wake up in the morning.
+This film results from the toxins and bacteria that build up in our mouths while we sleep.
 Although a good brush and flossing help a bit, our tongues often go neglected when we are caring for our oral health.

-Fortunately, there’s a simple solution to this issue.
-And it has been used for thousands of years.
-Tongue scraping.
+Fortunately, a simple solution to this issue has been around for thousands of years: Tongue scraping.

 What Is Tongue Scraping?

-Tongue scraping is the simple technique of using a metal tool to lightly scrape the surface of your tongue.
-This removes the bacteria and toxins that have built up on your tongue overnight, improving your breath and protecting your teeth.
+Tongue scraping is the simple technique of using a metal tool to gently scrape the surface of the tongue.
+Scraping removes the bacteria, toxins, and dead cells that build up on your tongue overnight, improving your breath and protecting your teeth.
+Just scrape, spit, and rinse - it's that simple!

 What Are the Benefits of Tongue Scraping?

-Just like our guts, our mouths are a carefully balanced microbiome that includes loads of different types of bacteria.
-While many of these bacteria are harmless, others cause bad breath, tooth decay, and gum disease.
-Removing these harmful bacteria off the tongue every day helps to keep our mouths fresh and our teeth healthy.
+Like our guts, our mouths are a carefully balanced microbiome that includes billions of different types of bacteria.
+While there is such a thing as harmless and even good bacteria, others cause bad breath, tooth decay, and gum disease.
+Removing these harmful bacteria off the tongue daily helps keep our mouths fresh and our teeth healthy.

-Daily brushing and flossing are also an important part of keeping on top of the bacteria and preventing them from causing damage.
-But brushing and flossing don’t address the bacteria at the back of your tongue, an area that is hard to reach without a specially designed tool.
+Daily brushing and flossing are vital to keeping on top of bacteria and preventing them from causing damage.
+But brushing and flossing don't address the bacteria at the back of the tongue, an area that is hard to reach without a specially designed tool.

 Adding tongue scraping into your morning routine, therefore, has several benefits.
 Here are four of the most significant ones: